Nebucatnetzer/nixos/README.md

 4. After you've booted the Pi get the new SSH key with `ssh-keyscan hostname.custom.domain` and add it to `scrts/secrets.nix`.
-5. Then login into the new Pi and mount the `FIRMWARE` partition with `sudo mount /dev/disk/by-label/FIRMWARE /mnt` and make sure that your `config.txt` looks like [./systems/raspi4/config.txt](./systems/raspi4/config.txt)
+5. Then login into the new Pi and mount the `FIRMWARE` partition with `sudo mkdir -p /mnt && sudo mount /dev/disk/by-label/FIRMWARE /mnt` and make sure that your `config.txt` looks like [./systems/raspi4/config.txt](./systems/raspi4/config.txt)

 ## x86 installation